vippsas/vipps-qr-api/vipps-qr-api-faq.md

 The Vipps QR API is an addition to the
 [Vipps eCom API](https://github.com/vippsas/vipps-ecom-api).
 Merchants can integrate with the Vipps eCom API for many different use cases.
-The Vipps QR API adds "just" the QR functionality.
+The Vipps QR API adds "just" the QR code functionality.

 Yes, there will be some extra API calls, but the overhead is minimal.
 With current HTTP technology, the user will not notice any delay.